 - We have one of the highest success rates in the country.

 - We are pioneers of rapid detox treatment for opiates.

-- We have nearly 20 years of experience implementing and perfecting the procedure.
+- We have over 21 years of experience implementing and perfecting the procedure.

 - We have successfully treated thousands of patients.